paulc4/mvc-exceptions/README.md

   * <code>src/main/java/demo1/exceptions/OrderNotFoundException.java</code>
   * <code>src/main/java/demo1/exceptions/UnhandledException.java</code>
      * Custom exceptions - see blog for usage.
-  * <code>src/main/java/demo1/main/DemoUtilities.java</code>
+  * <code>src/main/java/demo1/main/LoggingUtilities.java</code>
-     * A couple of utilities used elsewhere - the code is put here to keep the classes that use them simpler.
+     * Handy utility for setting logging levels - the code is put here to keep the classes that use it simpler.
   * <code>src/main/java/demo1/main/Main.java</code>
      * Main entyr point for the application.
 Can run as a Java application (using an embedded Tomcat container) or as a WAR inside a container.
 Sets a few inisialization properties.
   * <code>src/main/java/demo1/main/Profiles.java</code>